jhancock532/bars.js/README.md

 The `MusicVisualiser` object has a property called `bars` - this is an array of bar heights, which is the primary data source for creating a music visualisation.

-**Full documentation of the library can be found on the [wiki](https://github.com/jhancock532/bars.js/wiki) for this GitHub repository.**
+**Full documentation of the library can be found on the [wiki](https://github.com/jhancock532/bars.js/wiki) of this GitHub repository.**

 It includes the following sections: